Cultured meat: In popular culture

+In the movie Galaxy Quest during the dinner scene, Tim Allen's character refers to his steak tasting like "real Iowa beef".
 In the videogame Project Eden, the player characters investigate a cultured meat company called Real Meat.

-In the movie Galaxy Quest during the dinner scene, Tim Allen's character refers to his steak tasting like "real Iowa beef".

-In The Expanse "vat-grown" meat is produced to feed the people who live on spaceships/space stations away from Earth, due to the exorbitant cost of importing real meat.
+In The Expanse, "vat-grown" meat is produced to feed the people who live on spaceships/space stations away from Earth, due to the exorbitant cost of importing real meat.
 Cultured meat was a subject on an episode of The Colbert Report on 17 March 2009.

 In February 2014, a biotech startup called BiteLabs ran a campaign to generate popular support for artisanal salami made with meat cultured from celebrity tissue samples.
 The campaign became popular on Twitter, where users tweeted at celebrities asking them to donate muscle cells to the project.
 Media reactions to BiteLabs variously identified the startup as a satire on startup culture, celebrity culture, or as a discussion prompt on bioethical concerns.
 While BiteLabs claimed to be inspired by the success of Sergey Brin's burger, the company is seen as an example of critical design rather than an actual business venture.

 In late 2016, cultured meat was involved in a case in the episode "How The Sausage Is Made" of CBS show Elementary.
 Cultured meat was profiled in the 2020 Canadian documentary film Meat the Future.
 In the 2020 video game Cyberpunk 2077, multiple cultured meat products are for sale, due to the high cost of natural meat.
 This includes "EEZYBEEF", made from in vitro cultured muscle cells taken from cattle, and the flatworm culture based "Orgiatic" which comes in several flavors.